Nenzing Nursing Home / Dietger Wissounig Architects. photo copyright Albrecht Imanuel Schnabel

 PLEASE COME TO THE 2018 CAA EXHIBITION GALA OPENING ON FRIDAY 9TH NOVEMBER 2018 7 P.M.!
 We are delighted that our project, St Joseph's Woolen Mills in Castlemartyr has been selected by the CAA jury for this exhibition and would like to invite all our friends,...

 How to plan for developing your site in Cork for small infill developments.
-There is huge potential locked up in under-developed sites in all over the city.
-With the huge pressure to get houses built, there is a great opportunity for those sites to yield much needed...
+There is huge site development planning potential locked up in under-developed sites in all over Cork city.
+With the huge pressure to get houses built, there is a great opportunity for those...

+These are 13 things to budget for when planning your house build.
 The single most important thing to do if you want your house build to go as smoothly as possible, is get a realistic budget in place before you start designing.
-A budget is not what you want to spend, that is just a notional figure of what funds you think you can live...
+A budget is not what you want to spend,...

 Passive House Architecture Talk in Clonmel The PassivHaus architecture Company is delighted to be asked by Tipperary County Museum to talk to the people of Tipperary on Passive House Architecture.
 We will be focusing on the RIAI Award winning Quirke's Pharmacy...